1. React Native

 Android

-On Android, the camera switching API is a placeholder:
+On Android, camera switching is fully functional:

-// Android - Placeholder (not yet functional)
+// Android - Full support

 <VisionCamera